Inscribed square problem: Problem statement

 It is not required that the vertices of the square appear along the curve in any particular order.

 Examples

 Some figures, such as circles and squares, admit infinitely many inscribed squares.
-If C is an obtuse triangle then it admits exactly one inscribed square; right triangles admit exactly two, and acute triangles admit exactly three.
+There is one inscribed square in a triangle for any obtuse triangle, two squares for any right triangle, and three squares for any acute triangle.

 Resolved cases

 It is tempting to attempt to solve the inscribed square problem by proving that a special class of well-behaved curves always contains an inscribed square, and then to approximate an arbitrary curve by a sequence of well-behaved curves and infer that there still exists an inscribed square as a limit of squares inscribed in the curves of the sequence.
 One reason this argument has not been carried out to completion is that the limit of a sequence of squares may be a single point rather than itself being a square.
 Nevertheless, many special cases of curves are now known to have an inscribed square.